The Secrets of Generating Art Ideas

 The Problem

 Few other subjects in school take the trouble to help students learn how to generate original ideas, designs, and composition.
-In art class, even though the ability to generate ideas is central to the process of art and central to the success of artists, many art teachers never intentionally divulge these secrets to their students.
-I have known a few art teachers that did a good job, but only used one method of generating ideas.
+In art class, even though the ability to generate ideas is central to the process of art and central to the success of artists, many art teachers do not realize that idea generation can be intentionally taught.
+We fail to divulge these secrets to our students.
+I have known a few art teachers that did teach idea generation, but only used one method of generating ideas.

 School science labs often prescribe the experiments, but they seldom teach how to come up with an experiment.
 Science teachers explain the scientific method, but fail to have their students postulate things to test scientifically.
 Instead, they are very busy teaching about what other scientists have already postulated and tested.
 How can students in these classes learn how to come up with their own ideas for experiments.